mskcc/mimsi/README.md

 #### Tumor & Normal .bam files

 If you are only analyzing one sample, the tumor and normal bam files can be specified as command line args (see "Testing an Individual Sample" below).
-Additionally, if you would like to process multiple samples in one batch the tool can accept a tab-separated file listing each sample.
-Below is an example input file:
+Single sample analysis is performed only to evaluate the MSI/MSS status of the sample.
+Therefore, the label for that sample will be defaulted to '-1' (see below for more details regarding labels).
+Additionally, if you would like to process multiple samples in one batch the tool can accept a tab-separated file listing each sample with headers as shown below:

 ```
+Tumor_ID	Tumor_Bam	Normal_Bam	Normal_ID	Label
-sample-id-1     /tumor/bam/file/location    /normal/bam/file/location   label
+sample-id-1     /tumor/bam/file/location    /normal/bam/file/location   normal1	-1
-sample-id-2     /tumor/bam/file/location2    /normal/bam/file/location2 label
+sample-id-2     /tumor/bam/file/location2    /normal/bam/file/location2 normal2	-1
 ```

-The first column should contain a unique sample id, while the second and third columns specify the full filesystem path for the tumor and normal ```.bam``` files, respectively.
-The fourth column is optional.
+The columns can be in any order as long as the column headers match the headers shown above.
+Note that the character '_' is not allowed in Tumor_ID and Normal_ID values.
+The Normal_ID column/values are optional.
+If Normal_ID is given for a tumor/normal pair, the npy array and final results will include the Normal_ID.
+Otherwise, only Tumor_ID will be reported.
+The Tumor_Bam and Normal_Bam columns specify the full filesystem path for the tumor and normal ```.bam``` files, respectively.
+The Label column is also optional.
+Default value will be set to '-1'.
 See below for explanations of the labels.
-The vectors and final classification results will be named according to the sample id column, so be sure to use something that is unique and easily recognizable to avoid errors.
+The vectors and final classification results will be named according to the Tumor_ID, and optionally, Normal_ID columns, so be sure to use something that is unique and easily recognizable to avoid errors.

 #### List of Microsatellite Regions